 We think you need to know about these things.

-It's an ex-party proceeding and we have the obligation to tell the court every uh material fact with respect to the application and so I wanted to make sure that that was done.
+It's an ex-party proceeding, and we have the obligation to tell the court every material fact with respect to the application.

-I thought that this was sufficient to put the court on notice and I don't know what else to say.
+I thought that this was sufficient to put the court on notice, and I don't know what else to say.

-Uh a lot of questions we don't get answers to.
+A lot of questions we don't get answers to.

-Uh John Solomon joins us now.
+John Solomon joins us now.

 What's going on?

-So multiple sources confirm to me that Special Agent Laycock, now the Director of Intelligence, so an assistant director very high up in the top echelon of the FBI, back in 2016 was the agent who first received the notification from the State Department that Steele had gone rogue, that Steele had gone to the State Department outside of his FBI chain of command and pitched a briefing on everything he was finding on Donald Trump.
+So multiple sources confirm to me that Special Agent Laycock, now the Director of Intelligence, so an assistant director very high up in the top echelon of the FBI, back in 2016, was the agent who first received the notification from the State Department that Steele had gone rogue, that Steele had gone to the State Department outside of his FBI chain of command and pitched a briefing on everything he was finding on Donald Trump.

-And it's important to note the date.
+And it's important to note the date, October 11th.

-And they all say we would have tapped the brakes we would have stopped the uh our dealing with him we would have done a reevaluation of him we would have gone to the State Department and said what specifically was he telling you and why was he there?
+We would have gone to the State Department and said, what specifically was he telling you and why was he there?

-And if they had done that here's what the FBI would have found Steele was admitting he had an election day deadline to get his information out.
+Steele was admitting he had an election day deadline to get his information out.

-Steele admitted he worked for an organization recently hacked a law the Democratic National Committee steele acknowledged he was talking to the Washington Post and New York Times a la he was leaking.
+Steele acknowledged he was talking to the Washington Post and New York Times.

-And fourth some of the information he told the State Department about his narrative of Donald Trump Russia collusion now disproven was demonstrably false.
+And fourth, some of the information he told the State Department about his narrative of Donald Trump-Russia collusion, now disproven, was demonstrably false.

-My favorite anecdote in the notes from the State Department were he told the State Department and I'm sure he told the Justice Department at some point this whole hacking uh enterprise that the Russians had uh built uh their their emigre who are being uh doing the work were being funded out of the Russian consulate in Miami and the State Department noticed right away that can't be true.
+My favorite anecdote in the notes from the State Department were he told the State Department, and I'm sure he told the Justice Department at some point, this whole hacking enterprise that the Russians had built, their emigrees who were doing the work were being funded out of the Russian consulate in Miami.

 There is no Russian consulate in Miami.

-So a really major fact point just stood out if in 45 minutes the State Department could come to this assessment of the politics the deadline the motive and the erroneous information you have to wonder why the FBI with all of its counterintelligence powers could not do the same.
+If in 45 minutes the State Department could come to this assessment of the politics, the deadline, the motive, and the erroneous information, you have to wonder why the FBI with all of its counterintelligence powers could not do the same.

 We're now watching with the appointment that has been made and now new information about Durham, the prosecutor in this case.